Tubsterlol/gTerm/README.md

 </div>

-# 🧠 gTerm — A Command-Line Git Assistant
+# • gTerm — A Command-Line Git Assistant

-**gTerm** is a **terminal-based utility** designed to simplify common Git operations through a clean, menu-driven interface.
+**gTerm** is a **terminal-based tool** that makes working with Git easier and more intuitive.
-It aims to make repository management, commits, branching, and cloning **faster, safer, and more intuitive** — while staying entirely within the terminal.
+It offers a clean, menu-driven interface to help you manage everyday Git tasks — like **committing changes, switching branches, and cloning repositories** — without needing to remember complex commands.

+Whether you're a beginner or a seasoned developer, gTerm keeps your workflow fast, safe, and efficient — all from the comfort of your terminal.
+And whether you're on Linux or Windows, gTerm works anywhere.

 ---

-## 📘 Why I’m Building This
+## • Why I’m Building This

 I wanted a **fast, minimal Git assistant** that feels like a native part of the terminal —
 something that doesn’t rely on bloated GUIs, but also avoids typing repetitive Git commands manually.